-- Provide a power supply of 20.4 to 26.4 VDC. - The maximum current consumption is 20 W for CPU Units with 30, 40 or 60 I/O points and 13 W for CPU Units with 10, 14 or 20 I/O points. - When the power supply is turned ON, the inrush current is approximately five times the normal current. - The GR terminal is a ground terminal.
+- The maximum current consumption is 20 W for CPU Units with 30 or 40 I/O points and 13 W for CPU Units with 20 I/O points. - When the power supply is turned ON, the inrush current is approximately five times the normal current. - The GR terminal is a ground terminal.
 To prevent electrical shock, use a dedicated ground line (2 mm2 min.) of 100 Ω or less.

-(1) Never reverse the positive and negative leads when wiring the power supply terminals.

-(2) Supply all power to the power supply terminals from the same source.
+- (1) Never reverse the positive and negative leads when wiring the power supply terminals. - (2) Supply all power to the power supply terminals from the same source.